skellis46/slipbox/biggs and buchler - eight criteria for practice-based research.md

 ---

-In this article Biggs and Büchler attempt to delineate the nature of PbR -- practice-based research -- by developing a "set of criteria that can be used to delimit the boundaries of research and to identify cases."[@biggs_eight_2008 p.16] In doing so they are attempting to identify what is different or unique about the research down by artists and designers that would "justify the existence of a distinct label such as PbR."[@biggs_eight_2008 p.6]
+In this article Biggs and Büchler attempt to delineate the nature of PbR -- practice-based research -- by developing a "set of criteria that can be used to delimit the boundaries of research and to identify cases."[@biggs_eight_2008 p.16] In doing so they are attempting to identify what is different or unique about the research done by artists and designers that would "justify the existence of a distinct label such as PbR."[@biggs_eight_2008 p.6]

 Their criteria are divided into two parts.
 The first are four conditions common to academic research: